Dirar ibn al-Azwar: Battle of Qadisiyyah

-Later, Caliph Umar instructed a portion of the Rashidun troops from Yarmouk to be transferred to Iraq as reinforcements to assist Sa'd ibn Abi Waqqas in the Battle of al-Qādisiyyah against the Sassanid Empire and Dhiraar was counted among them.
-At this stage, Ya'qubi has recorded, that, along with Dhiraar bin Al-Azwar, Amr ibn Ma'adi Yakrib, Tulayha, and Kurt ibn Jammah al-Abdi has discovered the corpse of Rostam farrokhzad, the highest commander of Sassanid army during this battle.
-The death of Rostam shocked the entire Sassanid, which prompted Sa'd to instruct general assault to all the Muslim soldiers.
+Later, Caliph Umar instructed a portion of the Rashidun troops from Yarmouk to be transferred to Iraq as reinforcements for Sa'd ibn Abi Waqqas in the Battle of al-Qādisiyyah against the Sassanid Empire.
+Dhiraar was counted among them.
+At this stage, Ya'qubi has recorded that along with Dhiraar, bin Al-Azwar, Amr ibn Ma'adi Yakrib, Tulayha, and Kurt ibn Jammah al-Abdi discovered the corpse of Rostam Farrokhzad, the highest commander of the Sassanid army, during this battle.
+The death of Rostam shocked the entire Sassanid side, which prompted Sa'd to instruct a general assault by all the Muslim soldiers.

 Conquest of Africa

 Path of the Islamic armies in Egypt and Nubia during the reign of the second Caliph Omar Ibn Al-Khattab.

-Later, According to Waqidi, during the Muslim conquest of Egypt, Dhiraar participated the campaign under Miqdad ibn Aswad and pacified several areas in al-Gharbia region, started from Kafr Tanah (area in modern day Dakahlia Governorate), and Tennis.
-Then Miqdad continued his march leading forty horsemen which included Dhiraar.
-Then as they reached Damietta, Miqdad found the city was fortified by a man named al-Hammuk, an uncle of Al-Muqawqis.
-Al-Hammuk fortified the city and closed the gates, as Miqdad besieged the city.
-As Damietta subdued, Miqdad were appointed to govern the city.
+Later, according to Waqidi, during the Muslim conquest of Egypt, Dhiraar participated in a campaign under Miqdad ibn Aswad that pacified several areas in the al-Gharbia region, starting from Kafr Tanah (in modern day Dakahlia Governorate) and Tinnis.
+Then Miqdad continued his march, leading forty horsemen which included Dhiraar.
+As they reached Damietta, Miqdad found the city was fortified by a man named al-Hammuk, an uncle of Al-Muqawqis.
+Al-Hammuk fortified the city and closed the gates as Miqdad besieged the city.
+As Damietta subdued, Miqdad was appointed to govern the city.

-Later, Dhiraar were mentioned again involved in the Muslim campaign to Bahnasa.
-Amr ibn al-Aas sent Dhiraar and Muslim army under his command to meet with mustered Sudanese christian auxiliaries of Beja.
-Before the battle, the Rashidun army camped in a place which called Dashur.
-Benjamin Hendrickx reported that the African christians has mustered around 20,000 Sudanese symmachoi corps, 1,300 elephants mounted archers, and anti cavalry units named al-Quwwad which armed with iron sticks, which led by a Patrician named Batlus.
-Meanwhile, al-Maqqari even stated 50,000 christian army of Byzantine Sudanese christian alliance in the "Battle of Darishkur". the record of al-Maqrizi stated in this conflict, Dhiraar along with Miqdad ibn Aswad, Zubayr ibn al-Awwam, and Uqba ibn Amir each commanding muslims cavalry facing the Elephant corps led by Byzantine exarchate commander named Batlus.
-The Rashidun cavalry armed with spears ignited in flames that tip soaked in Santonin plants and Sulphur which were used drive the elephants flee in terror, scared with the flaming spears. while the elephant riders were toppled from the elephant's back and crushed underfoot on the ground.
-Meanwhile, the al-Quwwad warriors who used iron staffs were routed by the Rashidun cavalry soldiers who used a seized chain weapons to disarm the staff weapons of the al-Quwwad corps of Byzantine.
+Later, Dhiraar was involved in the Muslim campaign to Bahnasa.
+Amr ibn al-As sent Dhiraar and the Muslim army under his command to meet the Sudanese Christian auxiliaries of Beja.
+Before the battle, the Rashidun army camped in Dashur.
+Benjamin Hendrickx reported that the African Christians had mustered around 20,000 Sudanese symmachoi corps, 1,300 elephant-mounted archers, and anti-cavalry units named al-Quwwad which were armed with iron staffs, led by a Patrician named Batlus.
+Meanwhile, al-Maqqari even stated there was a 50,000-strong Christian army of Byzantine-Sudanese alliance at the "Battle of Darishkur".

+The record of al-Maqrizi stated that in this conflict, Dhiraar along with Miqdad ibn Aswad, Zubayr ibn al-Awwam, and Uqba ibn Amir each commanded Muslim cavalry facing the elephant corps led by the Byzantine exarchate commander Batlus.
+The Rashidun cavalry were armed with spears which, after the tips were soaked in santonin plants and sulphur, ignited in flames.
+The flaming spears were used to drive the elephants away in terror, while the elephant riders were thrown from the elephant's back and crushed underfoot.
+Meanwhile, the al-Quwwad warriors were routed by Rashidun cavalry soldiers who used seized chain weapons to overcome the iron staffs used by the Byzantine al-Quwwad corps.